clelantoson/doonething-terms/README.md

 - customization options;
 - premium features available through an auto-renewable subscription.

-## 2. Eligibility
+## 2. Age

-You must be at least 15 years old to use the App.
+CapyDo is not intended for children under the age of 15.

-If you are using the App on behalf of another person or entity, you confirm that you have the authority to accept these Terms on their behalf.
+If you are under the legal age required to accept these Terms in your country, you should only use the App with the consent of a parent or legal guardian.

 ## 3. License